CDCgov/Rnssp-templates-docs/content/templates/textmining/_index.en.md

 * Data source: options include the Chief Complaint Query Validation (CCQV) data source or Facility Location \[Full Details\]
 * Site: dropdown list of all sites reporting to the NSSP (applies only when using Facility Location \[Full Details\]
 * Age Groups: options include all existing ESSENCE age grouping systems
-* Syndrome definition: CCDD category, subsyndrome, or syndrome.
+* Definition: CCDD category, subsyndrome, or syndrome.
 * CCDD Query: option for custom chief complaint and discharge diagnosis free-text queries
 * Complex Query: option to paste in API URL for complex queries searching multiple fields
 * Title: custom title of Flexdashboard HTML output